-Listing Courtesy of LONG AND FOSTER-LEWES
+Listing Courtesy of LONG AND FOSTER-REHOBOTH

 When you are selling your Lewes luxury home, you are marketing to a narrow niche of the home-buying public.
 They’re high-end customers, certain to be very smart, business-savvy—and they will know their own mind.
 They will be hunting for value, of course, because the asking price warrants it.
 But they will also be looking for a property that has elements that are unique—that appeal to buyers who hope to find a residence not duplicated elsewhere.

 Because of that characteristic of the market, there can be no one-size-fits-all, cookie-cutter approach that will be uniformly effective as a sales approach.
 There are, however, a few hallmarks that the most successful Realtors® have discovered are shared by the most appealing luxury homes.
 They boil down to value, exclusivity…and to story-telling.

 The exposure element is the more straightforward.
 It used to be that the only important element was to be had in print media: magazine, newspaper, brochure and flyer.
 Still important, today the much wider reach is had through internet and social media.
 Like all Lewes real estate prospects, buyers interested in the current crop of luxury homes are most likely to investigate using at least some online research before scheduling an in-person visit.
 And what they experience on the web will be influential in how eager they will be to make time for that visit.